rmcelreath/rethinking/README.md

 rethinking
 ==========

-This R package accompanies a course and book on Bayesian data analysis.
+This R package accompanies a course and book on Bayesian data analysis (McElreath 2016.
+Statistical Rethinking.
+CRC Press.).
 It contains tools for conducting both MAP estimation and Hamiltonian Monte Carlo (through RStan - mc-stan.org).
 These tools force the user to specify the model as a list of explicit distributional assumptions.
 This is more tedious than typical formula-based tools, but it is also much more flexible and powerful.

 For example, a simple Gaussian model could be specified with this list of formulas: